MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

-We choose CLIP~\cite{radford2021learning} as our pre-trained foundation model for efficient fine-tuning, where the visual encoder is ViT-B/32~\cite{dosovitskiy2020image} or ViT-B/16~\cite{dosovitskiy2020image}, while the text encoder is a 12-layer, 512-wide transformer with eight attention heads.
-However, due to the previous works~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound} that used ResNet-50~\cite{he2016deep} pre-trained on ImageNet~\cite{deng2009imagenet} as the backbone, we provided a version of utilizing pre-trained CLIP ResNet50 without the TMA module as our visual encoder.
-Meanwhile, we set the bottleneck ratio of Adapters to 0.25 in the TMA module, the same as AIM~\cite{yang2023aim}.
-For the prompt templates of the text encoder, we follow the same approach as ActionCLIP~\cite{wang2021actionclip}.
-In training, a prompt template is randomly selected from 18 candidate templates for each video.
-However, the vector is obtained during inference by utilizing all 18 prompt templates as inputs and taking their average.
-For the temporal alignment metric $\mathcal{M}$, we choose OTAM~\cite{cao2020few} as our baseline metric.
+We choose CLIP~\cite{radford2021learning} as our backbone for efficient fine-tuning, where the visual encoder is ViT-B/32 or ViT-B/16, and the text encoder is a 12-layer, 512-wide transformer with eight attention heads.
+However, due to the previous works~\cite{cao2020few, zhu2018compound, zhang2020few, perrett2021temporal, thatipelli2022spatio, xing2023revisiting, wang2022hybrid, li2022hierarchical, huang2022compound} using ResNet-50~\cite{he2016deep} pre-trained on ImageNet~\cite{deng2009imagenet} as the backbone, we provide a version of utilizing pre-trained CLIP ResNet50 without the FgMA module as our visual encoder.
+Meanwhile, we set the bottleneck ratio of Adapters to 0.25 in the FgMA module (Sec.~\ref{FgMA_module}), the same as AIM~\cite{yang2023aim}.
+And, we set the scaling factor $r$ to 0.5 on Joint Adaptation (Sec.~\ref{Joint_AD}).
+As for the adjustable hyperparameter $\alpha$ that controls metric loss and predictions (Sec.~\ref{prediction}), we set $\alpha$ to 0.75 for spatial-related datasets and 0.25 for temporal-related datasets.
+For the prompt templates of the text encoder, we discussed in Sec.~\ref{prompt_template}.
+In training, a prompt template is randomly selected from 16 candidate templates for each video.
+The vector is obtained during inference by utilizing all 16 prompt templates as inputs and taking their average.
+For the temporal alignment metric $\mathcal{M}$, we choose OTAM~\cite{cao2020few} as our matching metric.

-\subsubsection{Training and Inference}
+\subsubsection{\textbf{Training and Inference}}

-Following TSN~\cite{wang2016temporal}, we uniformly select 8 frames ($T$=8) of a video as the input augmented with some fundamental techniques, such as random horizontal flipping, cropping, and color jitter in training, while center crop in inference.
+Following TSN~\cite{wang2016temporal}, we uniformly select 8 frames ($T$=8) of a video as the input augmented with some fundamental techniques, such as random horizontal flipping, cropping, and color jitter in training, while only center crop in inference.
 For training, SSv2-Full and SSv2-Small randomly sample 100,000 training episodes, and the other datasets randomly sample 10,000 training episodes.
-Meanwhile, we freeze the pre-trained foundation model and only fine-tune lightweight adapters during the training process if the visual encoder is ViT-B/32 or ViT-B/16.
+Meanwhile, we freeze the pre-trained CLIP and only fine-tune lightweight adapters during the training process when the visual encoder is ViT.
 If the visual encoder is ResNet-50, we only freeze the text encoder and fully fine-tune the visual encoder.
-Moreover, our framework uses the Adam optimizer with the multi-step scheduler.
+Moreover, our framework uses the Adam~\cite{kingma2014adam} optimizer with the multi-step scheduler.
 As for inference, the average results of 10,000 tasks randomly sampled from the test sets in all datasets are reported in our experiments.